dreibh/netperfmeter/README.md

   netperfmeter $SERVER:9000 -control-over-tcp -tcp const0:const1400:const0:const1400
   ```

-  Note: The passive instance must be started with <tt>-control-over-tcp</tt> as well!
+  Note: The passive instance must be started with `-control-over-tcp` as well!

 * Run an active instance (i.e.&nbsp;client side), with a saturated bidirectional TCP flow, using NPMP-CONTROL control communication over SCTP (this is the default):